-The most recent accreditation evaluation for the professional BArch program took place in 2015.
-The BArch program was awarded a full 8-year term of reaccreditation.
+The most recent accreditation evaluation for the BArch program took place in 2015.
+At that time, the program was awarded a full 8-year term of reaccreditation.
 The next evaluation will take place in 2023.

-Integrated Path to Architectural Licensure
+Integrated Path to Architectural Licensure (IPAL)

-The School of Architecture has been approved by the National Council of Architectural Accreditation Boards (NCAARB) to offer an integrated path to licensure upon graduation.

-Participation in the IPAL program grants students permission to take the Architect Registration Examination (ARE) prior to completion of the BArch degree.
-Students are also offered consideration as candidates for employment by firms in the Woodbury School of Architecture IPAL consortium of firms.
+The School of Architecture has been approved by the National Council of Architectural Registration Boards (NCARB) to offer an integrated path to licensure upon graduation.
+Participation in the IPAL initiative grants students permission to take the Architect Registration Examination (ARE) prior to completion of the BArch degree.

 Woodbury students in the second year of the BArch program who are on track to complete the degree requirements for the first two years of the BArch curriculum as defined in their academic worksheet may apply.
-Incoming transfer students scheduled to enroll in the Spring semester of the second year or the Fall semester of the third year of the BArch program and who meet the above requirements for Woodbury students may also apply.
+Incoming transfer students scheduled to enroll in the fall semester of the third year of the BArch program may also apply if they have the equivalent of one summer of work experience.
 Students must work in firms belonging to the IPAL consortium, or in a firm approved by the Woodbury School of Architecture IPAL committee.
-Students must start their National Council of Architectural Registration Boards (NCARB) record prior to beginning work.
-Students must report all Architecture Experience Program (AXP) hours to NCARB according to the AXP Guidelines.
-Students must also submit AXP hours to the School of Architecture Career and Outreach Office at the end of each semester.
+Students must start their NCARB record prior to beginning work and must report all Architecture Experience Program (AXP) hours to NCARB according to the AXP Guidelines.
+Students then submit their AXP hours to the School of Architecture Career and Outreach Office at the end of each semester during which they have worked.
 International students must submit a completed Curricular Practical Training (CPT) form to the Woodbury University international student advisor before beginning any work.
 Students must stay on track academically and financially and remain in good standing as determined by the School of Architecture and the Woodbury University registrar.

-ARCHITECTURE MAJOR CURRICULUM Leading to the Bachelor of Architecture
+CURRICULUM SUMMARY Leading to the Bachelor of Architecture (BArch) Degree

-(BArch) Degree